me-naresh141/GOT-Repository/README.md

 https://me-naresh141.github.io/GOT-Repository/
 this is people of GOT.
-this maked used By DoOM and filter method,
+this maked used By DOM and filter method,